Thursday, December 15, 2022

 5-7 whole all spice

-small handful of coriander seeds
+small handful of fennel seeds

 3-4 whole cardamom pods